Chris Noth charged with sexual assault; the actor denies the allegations - ExBulletin

 Chris Noth charged with sexual assault; the actor denies the allegations

-The identity of women has been hidden by The Hollywood Reporter to protect their privacy, said the trade publication, which used pseudonyms for them instead.
+The identities of the women were withheld from the Hollywood Reporter in order to protect their privacy, said the trade publication, which instead used pseudonyms for them.

 She requested that her name not be released as she works in the entertainment industry and feared repercussions if identified.

+“Last week my friend asked me how I felt about Mr. Big’s death in And Just Like That, and I said, honestly, I felt relieved,” she said. writing.
+“He asked why and I told him it was because I couldn’t separate the actor from the man, and the man is a sexual predator.”

+Lister-Jones recalled how, in one take, he leaned down to sniff her neck and said, “You smell good. “

 At media request, the Los Angeles Police Department checked to see if there was an open investigation involving Noth and found none, Police Sgt. says Hector Guzman.
-The Los Angeles Sheriff’s Department’s Special Victims Office also does not have an open investigation, Sheriff Captain Richard Ruiz said.
+The Los Angeles Sheriff’s Department’s Special Victims Office also does not have an open investigation, said Sheriff’s Captain Richard Ruiz.

-Zoe, now 40, claims she was assaulted in Noths’ Los Angeles apartment in 2004 when she was 22.
-Shed met Noth because he was dealing with the company where she worked, according to the newspaper.
+Zoe, now 40, claims she was assaulted in Noth’s Los Angeles apartment in 2004, when she was 22.
+She had met Noth because he was dealing with the company where she worked, according to the newspaper.

-A friend told The Reporter that she took Zoe to Cedars-Sinai Hospital, where she said hangar staff were assaulted and treated for an injury.
+A friend told The Reporter that she took Zoe to Cedars-Sinai Hospital, where she told staff she was assaulted and treated for an injury.
 The friend, who is not identified in the story, said the police were called but Zoe refused to name her attacker to them.

 Her then-boss, who has not been identified, said Zoe told her about the attack later that day, but asked to keep her private, according to the story.
 In January 2006, Zoe sought counseling at a rape aid center, which the center confirmed to The Reporter while keeping the details private.

-According to a friend identified by the reporter as Alex, a distraught Lily called her and told her that Noth had forced sex with her in her apartment.
+According to a friend identified by The Reporter as Alex, a distraught Lily called her and told her that Noth had had “fairly forced” sex with her in her apartment.
 Alex said she refused his advice to call the police.

 Lily told the post she didn’t remember the call.